-Volunteers participate in the cleanup by scouring our local waterways for trash and recyclables.
-Most of the debris found on our local waterways and coastal beaches actually start as litter on streets that is carried into waterways and eventually out to the ocean.
-Children and adults come together to rid our creeks of bottles, plastic bags, newspapers, aluminum cans, tires, shopping carts and countless other items that have been thoughtlessly strewn along the local waterways.
-Last year our local effort collected over 19,000 lbs. of trash and nearly 3000 lbs. of recyclables!
-We hope to continue this stewardship of our creeks with the 2017’s Coast and Creek Cleanup.
+Did you know that most of the debris found on our local waterways and coastal beaches actually start as litter on streets?
+It is carried into waterways and eventually out to the ocean.
+That’s why Coast and Creek cleanup is a very important event, where children and adults come together to rid our creeks of bottles, plastic bags, newspapers, aluminum cans, tires, shopping carts and countless other items that have been thoughtlessly strewn along the local waterways.
+We hope to continue this stewardship of our creeks with this year’s Coast and Creek Cleanup!

 PARTICIPATION IS EASY AS 1-2-3

 Select and sign up for your cleanup site:

 Although volunteers can just show up at their cleanup site, online registration will assist us with volunteer coordination, distribution of supplies, and streamline onsite registration, see quick links on this page.
 For first time volunteers, see map below to learn more about the various cleanup sites, locations closest to you, site conditions, and sign up forms.
 Food for thought, if one of the sites appear to need more attention, please feel free to sign up for that particular site so we can spread resources more evenly.